Install and run the Workbench CLI

 mv wb $HOME/.local/bin

-# Set the authentication mechanism to 'MANUAL' as your cloud environment does not have an internet browser.
+# Set the authentication mechanism to 'MANUAL' as your app doesn't have an internet browser.

 wb config set browser MANUAL